CanberkTimurlenk/MovieAPI/README.md

 <ul>
   <li>
     <h3>Serilog</h3>
-    <p>Serilog was used as Logger.
+    <p><strong>Serilog</strong> was used as Logger.
 The logger could be used alone or as an aspect both.
-Global Exception Handling also has also includes logging.</p>
+Global Exception Handling also has includes logging.</p>
   </li>
   <li>
     <h3>SEQ</h3>
-    <p>Logging is an effective way to manage monitoring, troubleshooting, and debugging process.
-However, when it used directly and single-handed the management will be rough to overcome. <strong>SEQ</strong> is self-hosted search, analysis, and alerting server built for structured log data.</p>
+    <p>Logging is an effective way to manage the monitoring, troubleshooting, and debugging process.
+However, when it's used directly and single-handedly the management will be rough to overcome. <strong>SEQ</strong> is a self-hosted search, analysis, and alerting server built for structured log data.</p>
-    <p>Exception Handler, Logger, and SEQ work in collaboration.</p>
+    <p>Exception Handler, Logger, and <strong>SEQ</strong> work in collaboration.</p>
   </li>
   <li>
     <h3>Redis</h3>